 This class will explore advanced ESL texts based on the needs and desires of the students.
 Students will learn to develop fluid conversational skills, improve reading comprehension, and apply advanced grammatical constructs in writing.
 Holiday activities, computer literacy activities, and civics lessons will also be integrated into the course.

 Online Learning for ESL

-Online learning is an essential component of the ESL program which allows students the flexibility of learning English on the computer outside of class.
-Students will receive computer training in class to learn basic computer literacy skills and how to use the online learning website.
+Online learning is an essential component of the ESL program which allows students the flexibility of learning English on a digital device (computer, tablet, smart phone) outside of class.
+Students will learn how to use the online learning website and will receive technology training in class to learn basic computer and digital literacy skills.

 Want to improve your English or Spanish communication skills?
 Join our group of local members of the community in fun bilingual and cultural conversations.

 Language Exchange Partners

 An ESL student will be paired up with native English speakers from the Jackson Hole community to practice English outside of class, while teaching the other partner his or her native language.
 Pairs will go through a 1-hour training and then arrange their own meetings in the future – a chat over coffee, making a meal together, going for a hike, or skiing together.
 The experience is up to the pair.